On the Fundamental Tradeoff of Integrated Sensing and Communications Under Gaussian Channels: Introduction

-To the best of our knowledge, this is the first work that addresses the fundamental tradeoff in \ac{isac} from both information- and estimation-theoretical perspectives.
-Our hope is that this paper can serve as a stepping stone towards the fully characterization of the \ac{crb}-rate performance bound, as well as towards the design of bound-achieving \ac{isac} transmission strategies.
+To the best of our knowledge, this is the first work that addresses the fundamental tradeoff in \ac{isac} from both information- and estimation-theoretic perspectives.
+Our hope is that this paper can serve as a stepping stone towards the fully characterization of the \ac{crb}-rate performance region, as well as towards the design of bound-achieving \ac{isac} transmission strategies.

+The rest of this paper is organized as follows.
+The system model and the performance metrics for both sensing and communication are introduced in Section~\ref{sec:model}.
+Then, in Section~\ref{sec:results}, we present our main results characterizing the corner points $P_{\rm SC}$ and $P_{\rm CS}$ of the \ac{crb}-rate region, while the corresponding proofs are deferred to the Appendices.
+Based on these results, we discuss the \ac{st} and \ac{drt} in Section~\ref{ssec:two_fold}, provide some strategies achieving inner bounds of the \ac{crb}-rate region in Section~\ref{ssec:inner_bounds}, and unveil the connections between the \ac{snc} tradeoff and existing \ac{isac} system designs in Section~\ref{ssec:connections}.
+This is followed by a case study in Section~\ref{sec:case_study}, where we discuss the \ac{st} and \ac{drt} in practical \ac{isac} application scenarios.
+We illustrate and validate the analytical results using numerical examples in Section~\ref{sec:numerical}, and finally conclude the paper in Section~\ref{sec:numerical}.